The Firm (novel): Plot

-Mitch McDeere is a graduate of Western Kentucky University with a degree in accounting, who has passed his Certified Public Accountant exam on the first attempt and graduated third in his class at Harvard Law School.
-Mitch is married to his high-school sweetheart, Abby McDeere, an elementary school teacher who also attended Western Kentucky University.
-His older brother Ray is imprisoned in Tennessee for manslaughter, and his other brother, Rusty, died in Vietnam.
-His mother suffers from mental health issues and lives in Florida.
+Mitch McDeere is a graduate of Western Kentucky University with a degree in accounting, who passed his Certified Public Accountant exam on the first attempt and graduated third in his class at Harvard Law School.
+Mitch is married to his high-school sweetheart, Abby McDeere.
+His older brother Ray is imprisoned for manslaughter, and his other brother, Rusty, died in Vietnam.
+His mother has mental health issues and lives in Florida.

-Mitch spurns offers from law firms in New York and Chicago in favor of signing with Bendini, Lambert and Locke, a small tax law firm based in Memphis.
-He finds the firm's offer—a large salary, a lease on a new BMW, and a low-interest mortgage on a house—too generous to resist.
-Soon after he joins, his new colleagues help him study and pass his bar exam, the first priority for new associates.
-Mitch is assigned to partner Avery Tolar, the firm's "bad boy," but a highly accomplished attorney.
+Mitch receives an unusual offer from Bendini, Lambert and Locke, a small tax law firm based in Memphis.
+The offer includes a large salary, a new car, and a low-interest mortgage on a house.
+Soon after he joins as an associate, he passes his bar exam.

 Two of Mitch's colleagues, Marty Kozinski and Joe Hodge, die in a scuba diving accident in the Cayman Islands a few days before he starts at the firm.
-On his first scheduled day of work, Mitch attends their funerals.
-Mitch finds the deaths unsettling, but focuses on his goal of becoming the youngest partner in the firm's history.
-During a memorial service at the firm for the two deceased attorneys, Mitch notices plaques commemorating three other attorneys who died while working at the firm.
-Suspicious, he hires a private investigator, Eddie Lomax, an ex-cellmate of his brother Ray, to investigate the deaths.
+During a memorial service at the firm, Mitch notices plaques commemorating three other attorneys who died while working at the firm, one in a car accident, one in a hunting accident, and one by suicide.
+Suspicious, he hires a private investigator, Eddie Lomax, an ex-cellmate of Ray, to investigate the deaths.

-Lomax discovers that the other three deceased attorneys died under suspicious circumstances: in a car accident, a hunting accident, and a suicide.
-While the details of their deaths don't add up, nothing concrete was ever proven.
-Lomax cautions Mitch to be careful.
-Soon after delivering his report to Mitch, Lomax is murdered.
+Lomax discovers that the three attorneys died under suspicious circumstances.
+He cautions Mitch to be careful and is later murdered.
 FBI agent Wayne Tarrance confronts Mitch, telling him the FBI is watching the firm.